the-papabear/mr-bear-codes/README.md

 # mr-bear-codes

-This is a portfolio page made with vanilla html, CSS, and Javascript.
+This is a portfolio page made with vanilla HTML, CSS, and Javascript.

 ---